 |1953||Clarence Schulz and son Norbert started the Schulz Motors Garage.|

 |2005||The Reeseville News was first Edited by Noreane Ziegel|

 |2006||The Village celebrates its 150th year sesquicentennial with an hour long parade and activities at the newly built Reeseville Community Center.

 Reeseville Community Center is built and dedicated at the Village 150th celebration

 |2007||Norbert Schulz retires from the Fire Department with 55 years of service.|

 |2008||Fire Chief, Don Beal, retires from the Fire Chief position which he held for the past 27 years.
 He is still with the department since 1957.
 His son, Dale Beal, takes over as Fire Chief.|

-Many more interesting facts on the history of Reeseville can be learned from the Reeseville Sesquicentennial book located in the Reeseville Library.
+Many more interesting facts on the history of Reeseville can be found in the Reeseville Sesquicentennial book located at the Reeseville Library.